feric/Findings/README.md

 # Findings
-This repository is to document some findings i see during my research
+This repository is to document some findings i see during my <h3>own</h3> researches